-INCLUDE in item 2:
+INCLUDE in item 2

-- Land for agricultural use that you rented from others for cash Land you worked on a share basis (crop or livestock) Land owned by someone else that you used rent-free Federal, State, Indian Reservation, or railroad land rented or leased by the acre

-- DO NOT INCLUDE in item 2:
+- a.
+Land for agricultural use that you rented from others for cash b.
+Land you worked on a share basis (crop or livestock) c.
+Land owned by someone else that you used rent-free d.
+Federal, State, Indian Reservation, or railroad land rented or leased by the acre DO NOT INCLUDE in item 2:

-Land used on a per-head or animal unit license or permit basis, such as section 3, Taylor Grazing Act, National Forest, or Indian Reservation permit land.
+Land used on a per-head or animal unit license or permit basis, such as section 3, Taylor Grazing Act.
+National Forest, or Indian Reservation permit land.
 If you had any of these permits, mark "yes" to item 7.

-Item 3 - All Land Rented or Leased TO OTHERS - include all land rented out for any purpose if it was part of the acreage reported in items 1 and 2.
-A report form will be obtained from each of your tenants to cover the operations on that land.
+Item 3 - All Land Rented or Lessed TO OTHERS - Include all land rented out for any purpose if it was part of the acreage reported in items 1 and 2.
+A report for will be obtained from each of your tenants to cover the operations on that land.